jamidt/arXiv-harvest/README.md

 ```
 downloads the entries starting at `2001`.

+The delay between two requests is set by default to 10 seconds, but can
+be adjusted with the `-d` parameter.
+ArXiv seems to block too frequent
+fired requests and return a 503.
+However, even if a request gets a 503
+response, the request will be resent after the time that is specified in
+the response.

 If the messages clutter the screen to much, adjust the logger level in
 logger_conf.json.